We face two threats of high costs - private hospitalisation and dentistry.

 These are the basic areas you should cover with a medical aid.

-Diverting savings from your #1 goal, a pension, is not a recommended financial strategy!
+Diverting money to build your own medical fund, from savings meant for your #1 goal of a pension, is not a recommended financial strategy!

-Joining a lower cost plan, in-hospital only plan and savings towards a pension is the real goal you should have.
+Joining a affordable in-hospital only plan and saving towards a pension is the real goal you should have!

 You may be denied treatment and referred to a government facility if you do not have the money.